009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 ## 3) Findings and achievements
 - Detailed description of approach, work, findings, concrete achievements

-First we will start with our problems we had during our project:
+First we will start with problems we had during our project and how we solved these problems:

 #### 1. Problems
 ##### 1.1 Installation